ehsanulhaq19/Midora-AI-Frontend/README.md

 - Chat history persistence and inline code editing
 - Responsive layout for web and mobile

-Integrates directly with the FlexAI backend for secure communication and subscription gating.
+Integrates directly with the FlexAI backend for secure communication and subscription gating..